Best of Brick

 iStock

-Bidding wars for rental apartments are a sign of just how competitive the New York City rental market has become.
-If you're searching for a rental right now, you may have already lost an apartment in a bidding war and are deeply frustrated.
-You may have lots of questions, like whether this is even allowed or how much you have to bid to win.
+Bidding wars for rental apartments are a sign of the competitive nature of the New York City rental market.
+If you're searching for a rental and keep losing out in bidding wars, you may have lots of questions, like whether this is even allowed or how much you have to bid to win.

 It's a good idea to understand how these negotiations work and what you can do to put yourself in a better position to land an apartment.

-"With such little inventory that’s out there you are bound to see bidding wars," says Gary Malin, chief operating officer at Corcoran.
+“When the market is this fast-moving, you are bound to see bidding wars, especially for competitively-priced or unique apartments in popular locations,” says Gary Malin, chief operating officer at Corcoran.

 [Editor's note: This article was originally published in March 2022.
-We are presenting it again here as part of our summer Best of Brick week.]
+We are presenting it again with updated information for June 2023.]

 Below are some answers to questions about bidding wars for rentals so you can stay on top of the competition.